jparep/ma321/README.md

 $git remote add origin https:/jparep/ma321.git

 ## GIT PUSH ISSUE
-# push to github with url
+# push to github with url for one time only
 $git push git@jp:joshuaparep/ma321.git
+#After that git push without url for latter push
+$git push

+#check status of changes if made in the file
+$git status
+$git diff